tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 ```

-1. Now that the Azure Automation account is created, keep the PowerShell window open in the background, but go to the [Azure Portal](https://portal.azure.com/) in your browser to finish its setup.
+1. Now that the Azure Automation account is created, keep the PowerShell window open in the background and go to the [Azure Portal](https://portal.azure.com/) in your browser to finish the setup.

     ![Going back to the Azure Portal web page](images/azureportal.png "Azure Portal")